UvejsMr/ecars/README.md

 ## Usage

-1. Register a new account or log in
+1. Register a new account or log in (can seed the database to create an admin user)
 2. Browse available cars
 3. Use the search and filter functions to find specific cars
 4. View car details and contact sellers